Records: 2 people in execution knew drugs hadn’t been tested

 In them, experts say testing was not performed for so-called endotoxins, which usually come from bacteria.
 Such testing is considered vital because it could be an indication of problems with the manufacture of the drugs.
 However, the endotoxins themselves likely wouldn’t cause a problem in an execution setting because endotoxins typically are not immediately fatal, according to Frank Romanelli, professor of pharmacy at the University of Kentucky College of Pharmacy.

-A spokesperson for the Department of Correction did not respond to questions surrounding when the state knew the execution drugs had not been properly tested.
+The Department of Correction declined to respond to questions surrounding when the state knew the execution drugs had not been properly tested.

+“As you know the governor has announced an independent review of these matters which we fully support.
+We are unable to offer further information until the review is complete," said a spokesperson, Dorinda Carter, in a statement.

 Tennessee’s execution protocols require any compounded drugs to be independently tested for potency, sterility and endotoxins.
-It wasn't known if the other testing had been conducted from the records provided.
+It wasn't known from the records provided if the other testing had been conducted.

 At last week's news conference announcing the independent investigation, Lee said the testing problem was noticed shortly before the execution was to have been carried out.
 The records provided to AP imply that some people knew almost a day before.